ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lab07.md

 ## Scribed Discussion

+- We defined and documented our user feedback needs in **`team/evaluation/USER_FEEDBACK_NEEDS.md`**.
-We worked together on **user feedback** this lab.
-Our goal was to agree on what we want to learn from users and how we will measure improvement.
+- Our goal was to agree on what we want to learn from users and how we will measure improvement.
 We agreed on a set of specific questions to ask users during feedback sessions and defined **metrics to measure improvement**

-We all continued completing our issues on the Kanban Board
+- We all continued completing our issues on the Kanban Board